-Net position represent the residual interest in the Research Foundation's assets after liabilities are deducted.
-The Research Foundation's net position at June 30, 2013 and 2012 was \$87.5 million and \$108.8 million, respectively.
+Net position represents the residual interest in the Research Foundation's assets after liabilities are deducted.
+The Research Foundation's net position at June 30, 2014 and 2013 was \$77.8 million and

+\$93.8 million, respectively.
 They are summarized into the three major categories in accordance with GASB Statement No. 35 and GASB Statement No. 63 reporting requirements as follows:

-Net investment in capital assets - \$72.4 million
+Net investment in capital assets - \$74.4 million

 The Research Foundation's net investments in capital assets represents construction in progress, buildings, equipment and depreciable library materials, net of accumulated depreciation.
 There is no debt attributable to the acquisition, construction or improvement of those assets.
-The \$5.2 million decrease over prior year reflects the addition of \$4.3 million in capital assets, offset by \$9.5 million of depreciation.
+The \$2.0 million increase over prior year reflects the addition of \$11.4 million in capital assets, offset by \$9.2 million of depreciation and \$0.2 million of disposals.

-Restricted expendable net position - \$4.4 million
+Restricted expendable net position - \$1.7 million

 Restricted expendable net position represents funds primarily from fixed payment contracts that are subject to externally imposed restrictions governing their use.
-Net position results from the excess of contract revenues over expenses incurred through June 30, 2013.
+Net position results from the excess of contract revenues over expenses incurred through June 30, 2014.
 The amounts remain restricted until the contract is completed.

-Restricted expendable net position decreased \$0.3 million, or 6%.
-The overall decrease is due mainly to a decrease in the number of grant awards.
+Restricted expendable net position decreased \$2.7 million, or 61%.
+The overall decrease is due mainly to a decrease in the number of federal and state grant awards.

-Unrestricted net position - \$10.7 million
+Unrestricted net position - \$1.7 million